Uberspace/lab/source/guide_wallabag.rst

 .. include:: includes/my-print-defaults.rst

-Also, the domain you want to use for Lychee must be set up as well:
+Also, the domain you want to use for Wallabag must be set up as well:

 .. include:: includes/web-domain-list.rst